 11. Arkansas River Trail

 From the River Market District, travelers can embark on the scenic Arkansas River Trail that runs for 88 miles.
-The trail will take you through the Riverfront Park, over the Big Dam Bridge into North Little Rock on your way to Maumelle, Conway and back to where you started.
+The trail will take you through the Riverfront Park, over the Big Dam Bridge into North Little Rock on your way to Maumelle, Conway and back to where you started.88 miles will be a journey for most.
+Those getting about on foot can still walk to the local Riverfront area to enjoy a range of local scenery and attractions.
+This includes the President Library, the Old State House, and the Medical Mile.
+You can also hire a bike to complete the amazing journey in a single day.

 10. Arkansas State Capitol